-HISTORY OF THE INTERFAITH COMMUNITY SHELTER
+HISTORY OF THE INTERFAITH COMMUNITY SERVICES

 During the brutally cold winter of 2006-2007 in Santa Fe, twenty-one deaths of homeless men and women from exposure to the elements compelled the community to action.
 Concerned church leaders of the newly organized Interfaith Alliance of Santa Fe, other service providers, compassionate citizens and the City of Santa Fe met to discuss the dire situation.
 Former Mayor David Coss appointed a Blue Ribbon Task Force to develop a five-year plan to end homelessness in Santa Fe.
 But before more lives could be claimed the following winter, members of the Interfaith Alliance and others organized shelter options with funds from the city.
 From November through April 2008, homeless men were sheltered at the Salvation Army while women and children found shelter in various church and synagogue halls and religious centers.
 It was a temporary solution, but it saved lives.